NGC 3195

 NGC 3195 (also known as Caldwell 109) is a planetary nebula located in the southern constellation of Chamaeleon.
-It is the most southern of all the bright sizable planetary nebula in the sky, and remains concealed from all northern observers.
 Discovered by Sir John Herschel in 1835, this 11.6 apparent magnitude planetary nebula is slightly oval in shape, with dimensions of 40×35 arc seconds, and can be seen visually in telescopic apertures of 10.5 cm at low magnifications.

 Spectroscopy reveals that NGC 3195 is approaching Earth at 17 km/s, while the nebulosity is expanding at around 40 km/s.
 The central star is listed as >15.3V or 16.1B magnitude.
 An analysis of Gaia data suggests that the central star is a binary system.
-Distance is estimated at about 1.7 kpc.
+Distance is estimated at 1.7 kpc.